intel/libipt/doc/howto_libipt.md

 to source code using the debug information contained in or reachable via the binary file.

+In some cases, the last instruction in a block may cross image section boundaries.
+This can happen when a code segment is split into more than one image section.
+The block is marked truncated in this case and provides the raw bytes of the last instruction.

 The following example shows how instructions can be reconstructed from a block:

 ~~~{.c}